claudeha/Hugs/README.md

 ## Known issues and TODOs:
 * **TODO:** foreign import wrapper not works on x86_64/arm/aarch64.
-  + it wasn't implemented by upstream.
+  + Upstream didn't implement for x86_64/arm.
-  + OpenGL/GLUT on x86_64 broken due to this issue.
+  + OpenGL/GLUT on x86_64 can not work properly due to this issue.
 * Only tested with linux.
-* some testcase in bundled 'tests' may broken, the test codes need more tweak.

 ```text
 ------------------------------------------------------------------------------